 Foods that heal muscle strain

 The proper diet increases the healing process and helps to feel better sooner.
-There is a number of foods that are good for the recovery of muscle strain.
+Several foods are suitable for the recovery of muscle strain.

 1. Protein-rich foods

 Protein is a nutrient that strengthens your body’s muscle tissues.
 When you suffer from muscle strain, inevitably, loss of mass occurs.
 Eating the proper amount of protein can lower the risk of losing the amount of muscle mass.
-Protein intake improves the body’s retraining, as it can help improve muscle development.
+Protein intake improves the body’s retraining and can help improve muscle development.
 Protein-rich foods are;

 Vitamin C can help you improve inflammation, improve motion, and restore the body.
 Vitamin C produces collagen, enhancing the body’s ability to maintain/repair bones, tendons, and muscles.
 Vitamin C rich foods are;